sergrt/timertrack/README.md

 ![ContextMenu](../assets/assets/ContextMenu.png)

 Statistics window can be spawn with context menu, and it is provide both chart and table presentation of the completed pomodoros.
-Currently chart display only completed pomodoros of the selected categories, and table provides both completed (columns ending with "+" sign) and interrupted (columns ending with "-" sign) pomodoros, in count or in minutes.
+Currently chart display only completed pomodoros of the selected categories, and table provides both completed (columns ending with "+" sign) and interrupted (columns ending with "-" sign) timer intervals, as a number or as hours/minutes/seconds.

 ![StatisticsChart](../assets/assets/StatisticsChart.png)